retkowsky/Azure-OpenAI-demos/README.md

 ## New content (23-Oct-2023)

 🔥 New!
-Automatic data visualisation with LLM:
+Automatic data visualization with LLM:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/LIDA/LIDA%20-%20Automatic%20Visualizations%20using%20LLM.ipynb">Go to demo</a>
 <br>
 🔥 New!
 Semantic kernel demo:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Semantic%20kernel/Semantic%20kernel.ipynb">Go to demo</a>
 <br>
 🔥 New!
-Fine tuning with Azure OpenAI:
+Fine-tuning with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Fine%20Tuning/Fine%20Tuning%20model.ipynb">Go to demo</a>
 <br>
 🔥 New!
 Time series analysis and forecasting with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Time%20series">Go to demo</a>
 <br>
 🔥 New!
-Webscraping analysis documents with Azure OpenAI:
+Web scraping analysis documents with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Webscraping">Go to demo</a>
 <br>
 🔥 New!
 Airport code identification: